Andrew-Pynch/Daily-Challenge/README.md

   Conretely: I need to find a project that will require use of OOT and related concepts and then complete that project ASAP

--Implement a library of common machine learning algorithms and tools to develop proficiency at the lowest level of the conceptual hierarchy.
+- Implement a library of common machine learning algorithms and tools to develop proficiency at the lowest level of the conceptual hierarchy.
 As Feynman famously said "What I cannot create, I do not understand."